 I was wondering whether I could assign you the task of conducting a review of BuddyPress plugins and seeing whether there are any that we should add to the site.
 Are there plugins on your radar?
 We should keep a list somewhere of the plugins we want to upload.

-Updated by Matt Gold over 11 years ago
+Updated by Matt Gold almost 12 years ago

 - Status changed from Resolved to Reporter Feedback

 Just coming back to this ticket for a bit, I think we should discuss our process of keeping ourselves aware of new BP and WP plugins and whether or not we should consider them for the Commons.
 Do you generally keep track of new plugins (especially major ones)?
 Can/should we count on you to bring them to the attention of the Dev team, or should we formalize the process a bit?
 One way we might do that is to add an agenda item at each month's SubCat meeting to discuss new developments in WP/BP --both new versions in the platforms and new plugins -- so that we can discuss them as a larger group.
 If we do that, can I assign you the responsibility of keeping us abreast of new developments, or should we ask someone else to do that?

 Updated by Boone Gorges almost 12 years ago

 Adding new and interesting WP plugins is fine, as their use is optional, and their effects are limited to individual blogs.
 We should have a different approach to BP plugins.
 The adoption of new BP functionality should be undertaken with the following in mind:

 - It will be visible to all members of the Commons.
 For that reason, serious UX considerations are required.